Skip to content

 HALATION

 Halation is an optical phenomenon that occurs when intense light hits the emulsion layer of film, scattering through the base layer and reflecting back into the image.
 This causes a red or orange glow to appear around high-contrast edges, especially near bright light sources.
-The effect is more pronounced with thinner emulsion layers in film stocks, which struggle to contain the light, resulting in this distinctive halo.

 CHROMATIC ABERRATION